Pennsylvania Department of Health

 Findings include:

-Interview with the maintenance supervisor on February 11, 2025, at 11:59 a.m., confirmed the self-closing door deficiency.
+Interview with the maintenance supervisor on January 22, 2026, at 10:25 a.m., confirmed the deficiency at the time of the survey.

 This plan of correction is prepared and executed because it is required by the provisions of the state and federal regulations and not because Communities at Indian Haven agrees with the allegations and citations listed on the statement of deficiencies.
 Communities at Indian Haven maintains that the alleged deficiencies do not, individually, and collectively, jeopardize the health and safety of the residents, nor are they of such character as to limit our capacity to render adequate care as prescribed by regulation.
 This plan of correction shall operate as Communities at Indian Haven's written credible allegation of compliance.
 By submitting this plan of correction, Communities at Indian Haven does not admit to the accuracy of the deficiencies.
 This plan of correction is not meant to establish any standard of care, contract, obligation, or position, and Communities at Indian Haven reserves all rights to raise all possible contentions and defenses in any civil or criminal claim, action or proceeding.